Steps To Selling A House To A Family Member

 How To Sell Your House To A Family Member

-The following sections represent the recommended steps to take when selling a house to family.
-It's a good idea to keep lines of communication open between you, the seller, and your family member, the buyer, throughout the process.
+Follow the steps outlined below, and consult a real estate attorney to make sure you follow tax laws scrupulously.
+Keep lines of communication open between you, the seller, and your family member, the buyer, throughout the process.

 Make sure you and your family agree to the logistics of the sale and how you'll execute official decisions.
 Laying the groundwork for the sale in advance eliminates future conflict or confusion.
 You may want to discuss the following: